visgl/react-map-gl/docs/get-started/README.md

 * `webpack 2` - Most of the provided react-map-gl examples use webpack 2.
 For a minimal example, look at the [exhibit-webpack](https://github.com/uber/react-map-gl/tree/master/examples/exhibit-webpack) folder, demonstrating a working demo using `webpack 2`.

 * `create-react-app` - At this point configuration-free builds are not possible with webpack due to the way the mapbox-gl-js module is published.
-You will need to eject your app and add an alias to your webpack config, as shown in the exhibit-webpack.
+You will need to eject your app and add an alias to your webpack config.
+The following [tutorial](https://github.com/zjhch123/react-map-gl-demo-with-create-react-app) might be helpful.

 There's many other ready-to-run [examples](https://github.com/uber/react-map-gl/blob/master/examples) you can take a look at if you need more inspiration.